official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-1-2.md

 also consider more support for INDICT’s campaign[^101] to bring Saddam and some of his cronies to justice for war crimes.”

-[^101] INDICT was established in 1996 to campaign for the creation of an ad hoc International Criminal
+[^101]: INDICT was established in 1996 to campaign for the creation of an ad hoc International Criminal

 226

-The Report of the Iraq Inquiry1.2  |  Development of UK strategy and options, September 2000 to September 2001

 185. The note concluded: